Music Therapy Applications

 Typically ADHD develops in children between the ages of 3 and 6.
 One of the most common symptoms is an issue with attention focus, which can be helped by utilizing music to assist selective attention.
 Music can also help with hyperactivity, as rhythmic assisted gait training can be introduced at a quick rhythm to match the hyperactive state, then gradually slowed, having the physiological response in the body slow with it.

 Bijan’s Grandfather Hakeem has PD, which manifests in the trembling of his hands, a condition called dystonia that makes a person prone to involuntary movements or muscle spasms.
 Grandfather Hakeem also has periodic problems with attention focus, when his gaze will temporarily wander up to the ceiling.
 In later phases of the disorder, there can be loss of speech.
 Unfortunately, PD is one of the diseases in which brain plasticity cannot help regrow the damaged area.
 The area of the brain affected by PD, called the basal ganglia, has been weakened by a lack of the chemical neurotransmitter dopamine.
 This area cannot regenerate new growth, but daily music therapy routines can improve quality of life.
 In the book, Grandfather Hakeem responds very well to Trevor’s Skally walk to help his gait.
 Persons with PD tend to have a “freeze of gait” problem as the disease progresses, and that issue can be coupled with fear of falling.
 The external beat of the music seems to assist other networks in the brain to compensate for the loss of the “stop – go” mechanism of voluntary motor movements.
+Cognition issues can also arise, such as attention focus and executive functioning loss.
+Music therapy can assist with these issues as well.

 Depending on where a stroke occurs in the brain, the patient may be left with a combination of motor, speech, and cognition issues.
 In aphasia, a common speech disorder following stroke, a patient is unable to piece the right words together with a thought; as a result speech can be garbled.
 However, since music reaches both hemispheres of the brain, it is possible to practice speaking by repetitive singing, and eventually the neural pathways can regrow to regain speech ability.
 Stroke can also affect gait or other kinetic muscle movements, and motor techniques can help to regain coordination and strength.